RetroPie/RetroPie-Docs/docs/Game-&-Watch.md

 ## Emulator: [lr-gw](https://github.com/libretro/gw-libretro) (Optional Packages)

-Note that this is experimental.
-It can be installed from the experimental menu of the [RetroPie Setup Script](Updating RetroPie).
+Note that this is optional.
+It can be installed from the options menu of the [RetroPie Setup Script](Updating RetroPie).

 ## ROMS
 Accepted File Extensions: **.mgw**